Introduction

 I was silent.
 It was a trick question.

 He waited, then grunted.
-"Come John Wayne Cook.
-We will eat and you will tell me more."
+"Come, John Wayne Cook, we will eat and you will tell me more."

 He stood and I followed him inside to a table.
 There he joined my honor guard, the two men who had sat vigil with me overnight and a dozen others sitting at the tables.
-He offered me the seat next to his, and I accepted it.
+He offered me the seat next to his and I accepted it.

 We all ate as bowls were placed in front of us filled with rice and vegetables.
 I had no difficulty with my chopsticks.
 But I did not talk and no one else did either.
 We finished the bowls and set them on the table.
 They were whisked away to be replaced with cups of tea.
 Everyone watched as I took my teacup and poured it out on the ground.